 The second option typically happens when companies don’t set a realistic ad spend, which sets them up for failure from the beginning.
 By adjusting your ad spend, you may invest enough to drive better results.

 Overall, knowing your ROI enables you to get a full scope of what’s working in your marketing strategy, so you can determine how to rework your budget and get the best possible return from it.

-When you measure your digital marketing ROI, you can use that information to gauge how you stack up to competitors.
+When you measure your marketing ROI, you can use that information to gauge how you stack up to competitors.
 This information helps you understand how you perform in your industry.

 Many companies will have a public release of financial data if they are a publicly-traded company.
 While it doesn’t state their marketing ROI outright, you can use this data to estimate your competitor’s ROI.

 When you know this information, you can compare your business to your competition.
 It can help you revamp your strategy to drive better results with your marketing channels.

 When you measure your marketing ROI, you’ll find that you’re going to face some difficulties with measuring it accurately.
 Let’s look at the top three challenges you’ll have when measuring ROI in marketing.

 The biggest challenge you’ll meet with measuring your ROI in marketing is touchpoints.

 The customer’s journey isn’t linear — every customer journey is different.
 People can interact with your business in multiple ways, which can sometimes make it difficult to know what piece of marketing caused a conversion.